Food Trucks Events in Reno Tahoe

 A glimpse Into the history of Reno food trucks

-It’s grown immensely.
+The Reno food truck scene has exploded in recent years.
 According to Roaming Hunger’s site, there are over 95 Reno food trucks operating today.
-And, if you can’t decide on just one kind of cuisine, there are plenty of opportunities to attend Reno food truck events.
+And, if you can’t decide on just one kind of cuisine, Reno’s many food truck events offer the perfect chance to sample a little bit of everything.

 Feed the Camel

 Want a way to celebrate hump day?
 Go to Feed the Camel.
 Reno food trucks gather under Keystone Bridge and around the McKinley Arts and Culture Center on Wednesday evenings, starting at the end of May.
+Past vendors have served up a diverse mix of flavors from smoky BBQ and Filipino specialties to French crêpes, gourmet sliders and even a margarita truck.
 Visit their Facebook page for more details.
 (There won’t really be any camels to feed… sorry.)

 Did ya know that Food Truck Friday is one of the top five largest weekly food truck events in the U.S.?
 That’s right.
-Swing by on a solo date or come with your friends, family, partner or fly solo to feast on street food, socialize and listen to live music.
-This event occurs between 4:00 - 9:00 p.m. on Fridays during the summer.
+Swing by on a solo date or come with your friends, family or partner or fly solo to feast on street food, socialize and enjoy live music.
+Attendees can enjoy 20-inch grilled shrimp skewers, draft cocktails, shawarma-loaded fries and fresh poke bowls.
+This event takes place every Friday afternoon during the summer, from 4-9 p.m.
+Can’t make it on Friday?
+No worries, catch the fun earlier in the week with Food Truck Wednesday in South Reno or Food Truck Thursday in the North Valleys.
+Together, these events are part of the Reno Food Trucks WTF (Wednesday, Thursday, Friday) series.

 Riverside Farmers Market